Here’s a list of RV Parks near Capitol Reef National Park as well as the RV camping options available inside the park.

 There are RV Parks located in the small towns to the west and east of Capitol Reef: Torrey, Loa, Caineville, and Hanksville.

-One of Torrey’s most popular RV spots is the Wonderland RV Park.
-The RV park is open mid-March until early November.
+This is one of Torrey’s most popular RV spots.
+It’s open mid-March until early November.

 You’ll find a wide range of amenities including pull-through sites and full hookups, paved parking pads, showers, restrooms, laundry facilities, free cable TV, free WIFI, basketball court, pavilion, horseshoes, and croquet.